 Physically, mentally, financially, and emotionally, caregiving can be demanding, as in the following situations:

-To determine how to provide the help an older person needs and to avoid caregiver burnout, caregivers often need to talk with different practitioners, including doctors, nurses, physical and occupational therapists, social workers, and a care manager (a specialist trained in making sure that older people receive all the help and care they need—see see Geriatric Care Managers).
+To determine how to provide the help an older person needs and to avoid caregiver burnout, caregivers often need to talk with different practitioners, including a social worker, a care manager (a specialist trained in making sure that older people receive all the help and care they need—see Geriatric care managers), the primary care practitioner, a nurse, and/or physical and occupational therapists.
 Caregivers can also use strategies to prepare themselves for caregiving and to avoid caregiver burnout.